-The assessments of goal-directed tasks with established criteria, that are authentic challenges and problems.
+The assessments of goal-directed tasks with established criteria that are authentic challenges and problems.
 In these tasks, there are numerous approaches to the challenges/problems that require the use of many skills and there is rarely only one correct response.
 They are usually multimodal and many skills required.
 Audio, video and narrative records are often useful for this kind of assessment.
 In performance based assessment it is important to focus on both the process and the end product.

 - Assessment of:

-- Role-play
+Role-play

 - Presentation

 - Demonstration

-Problem-solving

 - Problem-solving

-Response to challenge

 - Response to challenges

 - Unit work

 - Research effectiveness

 - Attitudes and behavior over time

 - Attitudes and behavior in different contexts with synthesis of evidence

+- Online Platforms during remote learning during Covid-19 Pandemic (Jamboards, Pear, Self-evaluations, Peer assessment, Moby Max, Savvas, Learning.com, Zoom chat box, Whiteboards, Kutubee & Breakout rooms